pieterbrandsen/Grafana-GoCarbon/README.md

 # An easy-to-use, high-performance Graphite + Grafana service

+* When running on linux logs size and go-carbon-storage folder can be infinitely increasing, keep an good eye!
+(I'm working on a fix for this).
+Disabling exporting should fix this already, windows should not have this issue.

 ## Requirements

-- Docker-Compose
+* Docker-Compose
-- Node (any version)
+* Node (any version)

 ## Installation